room-15/blog/_posts/2015-11-05-How-to-publish-a-library-to-jcenter.md

 ---
 layout: post
-title: How to publish your libraries to Jcentral()
+title: How to publish your libraries to JCenter()
 post_author: Eric cugota
 ---

-Searching on the internet how to publish a library into jcentral() can put one into trouble.
+Searching on the internet how to publish a library into jcenter() can put one into trouble.
 One may even find himself trapped into a spider web of gradle scripts, build configs and ./gradlew commands. fear not, CptEric has a solution to this.